 Most DIY shed builders opt for a wood frame.
 This frame is quite popular as it is extremely durable.
 Even if you are not an experienced carpenter, you can build your own storage shed frame without significant impediment.
 However, building a wood frame will take some time, especially if the shed you have in mind is particularly large.
 Furthermore, you will need more tools that would be necessary if you relied on a plastic or metal shed kit to construct this structure.

 In general, the average cost per square foot of a wood frame for a DIY shed is between $17 and $40.
 Though this might seem a bit costly, it will prove cheaper than paying a concrete contractor $1,000 or more to pour a slab for the shed.
 In comparison, a wood foundation is likely to cost a couple hundred dollars.
 Furthermore, an added benefit of using wood is it is comparably easy to build with even if the ground slopes or is difficult to access.
+Use the calculator above to determine the amount of shed lumber you will need.

 Ways to Save Money on Your DIY Storage Shed

-Be sure to take some time to ensure the dimensions of your DIY shed will make the most efficient use of the wood you purchase.
+Be sure to take some time to ensure the dimensions of your shed will make the most efficient use of the wood you purchase.
 Consider using oriented strand board (OSB) siding for the shed as opposed to plywood or solid wood.
 Siding panels comprised of OSB are also beneficial in that they are primed prior to sale, ultimately saving you money as well as time and effort.
 Such panels are structural so there is no need to add an extra layer of sheathing below the siding.
 All in all, this approach has the potential to cost $500 less than siding comprised of cedar plywood.

 The Cost of the Door